Central Military Commission (China): Members

 According to military regulations, the chairman of the CMC shall be conferred with no military rank, while vice chairmen and members of the CMC are conferred the rank of general or admiral by the virtue of their office.
 The make-up of the current Central Military Commission of the CCP was determined at the 20th Party Congress held in October 2022; the state commission was confirmed at the 1st Session of the 14th National People's Congress.

+Both Zhang Youxia and Liu Zhenli were officially removed in August 2026, having been under investigation since January, effectively leaving only two members of the CMC: the chairman and one Vice Chairman.